x157/x157.github.io/UE5/LyraStarterGame/index.md

 # References

+As I learn more about Lyra I'll try to document what and from where:

 ## [Lyra Starter Game Overview (Epic Games)](https://youtu.be/Fj1zCsYydD8)

 This video was released by Epic near the launch of 5.0 and is a must watch if you want an overview of Lyra and its big picture.